derpyasianpanda/error-correcting-encoder-decoder/README.md

 - Run the Main class (with Java or your IDE)
 - Run encode, send, and decode in that order

-> Note: I will update this README when I have the time
+> Note: I will update this README and comment the code soon™